Crabston/grav-plugin-healthcheck/README.md

 # Healthcheck Plugin

 The **Healthcheck** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
-Create Healthcheck endpoint to monitor the status of your Grav site.
+Create a Healthcheck endpoint for your Grav site to monitor the status of your site

 ## Installation